SHOW SIDEBAR

 11. "Strengthened with all might, according to his glorious power, unto all patience and longsuffering with joyfulness;" Colossians 1:11 KJV

-This scripture passage is a part of a prayer that Paul prayed for the Colossians.
+This passage is a part of a prayer that Paul prayed for the Colossians.
 He prayed that: they would be fruitful, be filled with the knowledge of God's will, and also be strengthened by God's power in patience and long suffering with joyfulness.

 Like Paul and so many others in the Bible, we need to pray that God will give us the strength to be patient in our sufferings.